ADITIBANSAL06/Report-Category-Classification-Detector/README.md

 This project classifies user queries into one of four categories:

-Career / Job
-Love / Relationship
-Health / Wellness
-Finance / Money
+Career / Job , Love / Relationship ,Health / Wellness , Finance / Money

 It was developed as part of an internship task to demonstrate skills in dataset creation, text preprocessing, model training, evaluation, and deployment.